 “Is this a new game element?”

 “Isn’t this a good thing?
-I mean both groups are together finally.”
+I mean, both groups are together finally.”

 “I’m not so sure.
-This could be more difficult fight.
+This could be a more difficult fight.
 Not only that, I believe that both realms have converged into one temporarily.”
 Zero interjected.

 Everyone was listening to Zero’s explanation.
 Shock and confusion riddled their faces.

 “Why?
-I mean there isn’t any point right?”
-Valiant asked confused.
+I mean, there isn’t any point, right?”
+Valiant asked, confused.

 “I know….I-it just twitched.”
-Agnis bite her lips unable to hide her disgust.
+Agnis bite her lips, unable to hide her disgust.